blefebvre/implementationdetails.dev/_posts/2020-05-03-react-native-offline-first-db-with-sqlite-hooks.markdown

 };
 {% endhighlight %}

 This little component is expecting a props object with only 1 property: `checked`, a boolean.
-The best part: if you use this component without specifying a `checked` prop, or give it something other than `true` or `false`, the TypeScript integration in VS Code will tell you about your mistake _before you even hit save_!
+If you use this component without specifying a `checked` prop, or give it something other than `true` or `false`, the TypeScript integration in VS Code will tell you about your mistake _before you even hit save_:

 ![Props intellisense in VS Code]({{ site.baseurl }}/images/react-native/sqlite-offline/props-in-SFC.png)